Utsavpati/MOVIE-RECOMMENDER-SYSTEM/README.md

 # MOVIE-RECOMMENDER-SYSTEM
-Recommending movies based on COLLABORATIVE FILTERING
+Recommending movies based on COLLABORATIVE FILTERING using real world dataset and making use of SCIKIT-SURPRISE library.